 The risk from changes to risk-free interest rates is expected to increase over the business plan term as more plans are sold and the liability for these increases in size.
-The current low interest rate environment, which has been exacerbated by the pandemic, has increased this risk.
+Interest rates are expected to reduce from current levels within the next 12-18 months but are unlikely to return to the low levels seen in recent years.